 He has received outstanding reviews for his performances in community theater throughout the Bay Area and has enjoyed studying subjects such as Shakespeare and French Cabaret.
 Of the senior theatre company, Tom says that he "loves how Stagebridge makes people happier, confident and fulfilled."

 Marcia Grossman, Secretary

 Marcia Grossman has been an active Stagebridge student since 2009, taking classes such as Acting, Singing with Scrumbly, and Musical Theater, plus attending summer camp four times.
-She's a retired HR professional, formerly serving as head of HR for the Corporation for Public Broadcasting and The Urban Institute as well as operating her own HR consulting company, which focused on the needs of non-profits in the Washington, D.C. area.
-Marcia earned an MS in Personnel & Industrial Relations from American University and a BA in English from Rutgers University.
-She is a past president of the Human Resources Association of the National Capital Area, serving on their Board of Directors for 5 years before retiring to the Bay Area in 1998.
+A retired Human Resources professional, she formerly served as head of HR for the Corporation for Public Broadcasting and The Urban Institute as well as operating her own HR consulting company, which focused on the needs of non-profits in the Washington, D.C. area.
+Marcia earned an M.S. in Personnel & Industrial Relations from American University and a B.A. in English from Rutgers University.
+She is a past president of the Human Resources Association of the National Capital Area, serving on their Board of Directors for five years before retiring to the Bay Area in 1998.

 Nader Robert Shabahangi, Ph.D.

 Nader is cofounder and CEO of AgeSong, next generation communities in northern California that support the physical, emotional, mental, and spiritual well-being of elders.
 He is co-author of Deeper Into the Soul, aimed at de-stigmatizing and broadening understanding of dementia, and is also a licensed psychotherapist, and a frequent lecturer on aging, counseling, and dementia.